 Finding your device

 - What if I cannot find my device in the search bar or in the Quick Find?

-- Good news: We provide custom cut films at no extra cost or delay.
+- Good news: We provide custom cut screen protectors at no extra delay.
 With our top-of-the-line technology, we can cut around any feature such as cameras, microphones, sensors, or buttons for any flat screen device.
 Go to our Custom Cut Page for step by step instructions and a video that will help you make measurements to purchase the perfect screen protector for your device!
-For sizing options, click here.

 - What screen protector type should I buy?

-- All of Photodon’s screen protectors will protect your screen from scratches and normal wear and tear, so your job is to determine what is most important to you in regards to screen protector function.
-Some of our films offer a combination of anti-glare and ease of clean coating, while others are strictly for privacy or for super resilient screen protection.
-In addition, these films can be layered and stilll maintain all touchscreen functions, so you may layer a super shock-absorbing 6HS film with an anti-glare film so you can maintain both features.
-Please call or email us if you’re interested in layering.
-When you check out the Film Comparison Sheet, you’ll notice that some films have multiple features.
+- All of Photodon's screen protectors will protect your screen from scratches and normal wear and tear, so your job is to determine what is most important to you in regards to screen protector function.
+Some of our materials offer a combination of anti-glare and ease of clean coating, while others are strictly for privacy or for super resilient screen protection.
+In addition, these materials can be layered and still maintain all touchscreen functions, so you may layer a super shock-absorbing HSC material with an anti-glare material so you can maintain both features.
+Please call or email us if you're interested in layering.
+When you check out the Screen Protector Comparison Sheet, you'll notice that some materials have multiple features.
 The following questions may help guide you in your decision-making process.
 Ask yourself:

-- Do I need a film that will provide an anti-glare surface?
+- Do I need a screen protector that will provide an anti-glare surface?
 If so, how much anti-glare?

 - Is my device used mostly indoors or outdoors?

-- Am I looking for a film that is easy to clean?
+- Am I looking for a screen protector that is easy to clean?

-- Do I need a film that is going to be best for use with a stylus?
+- Do I need a screen protector that is going to be best for use with a stylus?